 Our masters in religious studies program emphasizes religious tradition as a crucial means of insight into contemporary, global issues.
 World religions deepen how we can understand international relations, politics, economics and more by encouraging conversation that crosses disciplinary boundaries.
 Our world-class faculty are active, engaged scholars who equip you with in-depth, applied knowledge of cross-cultural analytical tools.
 We ground religious study in theory while providing experiential opportunities through site visits, service learning, research and study abroad.

 You can customize your educational experience by choosing from one of five areas of specialization and one of four degree-completion options (master's thesis, publishable journal article, research project or comprehensive examinations).
+The critical theory and religion specialization is available in person or online.
 Graduates from our program go on to attend top-tier doctoral programs in religious studies, while others become valuable contributors in career fields such as business, government, social work or journalism.

 Students who choose this concentration may focus on texts of one religious tradition, (e.g., Hebrew Bible, the Christian testament, the Qur’an, etc.) or may opt for a comparative approach.
 In this specialization, students complete advanced study and research on their text(s) of choice and must acquire competency in the relevant language or languages.